One of the most asked questions on menswear forums online is – what’s the difference between khakis and chinos?

 They can be paired with just about anything from a nice Oxford button-up to one of your trademarked T-shirts.

-Like khakis, shirts can be worn with chinos either tucked or untucked, depending on the shirt and what style you’re striving for.
+Shirts can be worn with both khakis and chinos either tucked or untucked, depending on the shirt and what style you’re striving for.

 Remember, a good rule of thumb is that shirts with a flat hem (such as T-shirts) are generally meant to be worn untucked.
 Meanwhile, shirts with curved or tail-like hems are normally intended to be tucked in and topped off with the best belt for men.